A guide to what to do and when.

 Cleaning and maintenance

-You are responsible for bills from the date your tenancy starts until the tenancy ends.
+You are responsible for bills (unless you rent with bills inclusive) from the date your tenancy starts until the tenancy ends.
 On the day you vacate your property don’t forget to take meter readings.
 Contact utility suppliers to close your account, provide the final meter readings and a forwarding address for final bills to be sent.
 It is a good idea to take dated photos of the meter readings in case of any errors or disputes.
 If you forget to take meter readings then the final bills may be estimated.
 This could mean you pay more for gas, electricity and water (where there is a water meter) than what was actually used.

 Once your final bill has been paid; you can send copies to the landlord - as proof the bills have been paid in full.
 This can speed things up in terms of getting your deposit refunded and may be a requirement of your contract.
 Contact Students’ Union Advice if your landlord withholds your deposit because you haven’t provided proof of payment.